thegetty/quire/CONTRIBUTING.md

 - Expected behavior
 - Actual behavior
 - Version numbers
 - Text file of Terminal/Shell output

 ### Develop a New Feature or Theme

 In Quire, themes contain all of a Quire publication’s key features in templates, shortcodes, styles and scripts.
-Themes can be complete packages of base styles and features, like [Quire’s default theme](https://github.com/thegetty/quire/tree/main/themes/default), or can be smaller packages of just one or more features to be layered on top of a base theme.
+Themes can be complete packages of base styles and features, like [Quire’s default theme](https://github.com/thegetty/quire/tree/main/themes/default), or they can be smaller packages of just one or more features to be layered on top of a base theme.

 So, when creating a new feature of some kind, you’ll be looking to do so either within the Quire default theme, or as a standalone theme, which other Quire users can add to their projects as they’d like.

-If you’re interested in it being added to the core Quire default theme, keep in mind some of the questions the core team and the community will be asking:
+If you’re interested in adding your new feature to the core Quire default theme, keep in mind some of the questions the core team and the community will be asking:

 - Does this feature add something new that would be useful to a broad section of Quire’s user base?
 - Does this feature positively effect Quire’s primary tenants of producing publications optimized for discoverability, longevity, beauty and accessibility?